galib-1206/Kubernetes-kubeadm-cluster/README.md

  ```sh
  systemctl daemon-reload
 ```
-4. Now run kubeadm join until the TLS Bootstrap log comes.
+4. Now run kubeadm join (token) until the TLS Bootstrap log comes.
 When it comes then stop it.
 This way all your configuration files will be created.

-4. Now comment out that line and again execute:
+5. Now comment out that line and again execute:

 ```sh
 systemctl daemon-reload
 sudo systemctl stop kubelet
 ```
 6. Now execute command

 ```sh
 	systemctl daemon-reload
 	sudo systemctl restart kubelet